NEONScience/NEON-Data-Skills/_posts/LIDAR/2014-10-27-lidar-data-rasters-in-R.md

     #Note that below will return a list, so we can extract via lapply
     cent_ovr <- extract(chm,centroid_sp,buffer = 20)

+#### Explore The Data Distribution

+Before we go any further, it's good to look at the distribution of values we've extracted for each plot.
+Let's create a histogram of the data.

+	# create a histogram
+	hist(cent_ovr)

+If we wanted, we could loop through several plots and create histograms using a for loop.

+	# create histograms for the first 5 plots of data

+	for (i in 1:5) {
+	  hist(cent_ovr[[i]], main=(paste("plot",i)))
+	}

 ###Variation 2: Extract CHM values Using a Shapefile

 If your plot boundaries are saved in a shapefile, you can use the code below.
 There are two shapefiles in the folder named "PlotCentroid_Shapefile" within the zip file that you downloaded at the top of this page.
 NOTE: to import a shapefile using the code below, you'll need to have the `maptools` package installed which requires the `rgeos` package.
 Be sure to install them first:

 	#install needed packages
 	`install.packages(rgeos)`